XiulinGao/Obsidian_notes/FATES-out-of-box-point-simulation.md

 ## Useful resources

-The [CESM forum](https://bb.cgd.ucar.edu/cesm/) is a great place for posting questions about model bugs that you run into if it's more a land surface model issue.
+1. The [CESM forum](https://bb.cgd.ucar.edu/cesm/) is a great place for posting questions about model bugs that you run into if it's more a land surface model issue.
 [FATES GitHub](https://github.com/NGEET/fates) is where you probably should go for most of the FATES related questions or model bugs.

+2. Model output post-processing scripts for R users can be found at [Marcos Longo's FATES_Util](https://github.com/mpaiao/FATES_Utils/tree/master) repo.

+**Note: If you are using any script referenced above, please contact the corresponding authors to let them know**